 Iconic setting, summer and winter

 An iconic setting with a beautiful lake and well preserved traffic-free town centre, Zell am See attracts the ski crowd and plenty of summer visitors.
 The ski area itself is not huge, but has a great variety of terrain and and plenty on offer in the area including Kaprun, the Kitzsteinhorn glacier – often open til July – and the Saalbach linked resorts.
-A lift connection to the huge Saalbach complex is in place, only requiring a short bus ride is required, this vastly expands the skiing possibilities on your doorstep.
+A lift connection to the huge Saalbach ski area is in place, only requiring a short connecting bus ride at Viehofen, this vastly expands the skiing possibilities on your doorstep.
 Even with comprehensive snowmaking, conditions lower down can sometimes be less favourable for skiing, however there is a reasonable range of slopes above 1400m.

 A guide to Zell am See